-BLS - basic life support; BVM - bag valve mask; DVD - digital versatile disk; EtCO2 - end-tidal carbon dioxide; EMS emergency medical services
+BLS - basic life support; BVM - bag valve mask; DVD - digital versatile disk; EtCO2 - end-tidal carbon dioxide

 And that's just part of the story.
 One other part, don't forget, is that guy on the bench seat watching the whole damn thing and me hoping he stays cool enough that I don't have to try and manage two patients simultaneously.
-Another part is that even though I finally did get that alarm situation sorted, I still had trouble managing my vent settings.
+And another part is that even though I finally did get that alarm situation sorted, I still had trouble managing my vent settings.
 I couldn't maximize my SpO2 or keep my EtCO2 in range, my patient would get super agitated every time the Vec wore off, etc....
-We did, however and finally, arrive to the big city in a presentable state - perfusion was good, sats weren't embarrassing, the patient appeared comfortable enough and was making some effort to breathe on his own, and that machine had stopped yelling alarms at me.

-With the patient handoff complete, I returned back to small town New Mexico late on that day after Thanksgiving, year 2012, and decided then and there that I was never, ever, going to be in that situation again.
-My initial study list looked something like this:
+So I returned back to small town New Mexico late on the day after Thanksgiving, year 2012, and decided then and there that I was never, ever, going to be in that situation again.